Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Introduction

-The remainder of this work is addressed as follows.
-Section \ref{sec:related} surveys enhancement-detection studies, state-of-the-art underwater enhancement models, detection models, enhancement metrics, and detection datasets.
-The adopted evaluation procedures and metrics are discussed in Section \ref{sec:eval}.
-Section \ref{sec:enhancement} analyzes the obtained image enhancement results while object detection results are analyzed in Section \ref{sec:detection}.
-Then we analyze and discuss the effect of image enhancement on the detection performance in Section \ref{sec:discussion}.
-Finally, we conclude the paper with Section \ref{sec:conclusion}.
+The remainder of this work is organized as follows.
+Section \ref{sec:related} surveys recent enhancement-detection studies, state-of-the-art (SOTA) underwater image enhancement models, and recent object detection models.
+Details of the experimental setup are provided in Section \ref{sec:eval}.
+Section \ref{sec:enhancement} analyzes the obtained image enhancement results, whereas Section \ref{sec:detection} analyzes the obtained object detection results.
+Then we analyze and discuss the effect of image enhancement on detection performance in Section \ref{sec:discussion}.
+Finally, we conclude the paper in Section \ref{sec:conclusion}.